alvinwan/squeezeDetMX/README.md

-# squeezeDetMX
+# SqueezeDetMX

-squeezeDet port from Tensorflow to MXNet
+This repository contains a SqueezeDet port from Tensorflow to MXNet.
+Note that this *only* runs on Python3.